Research Works

 Peer-reviewed journal articles

-(Forthcoming) Is (Un)Countabilism Restrictive?
-To appear in the Journal of Philosophical Logic .
+(Forthcoming) Mathematical Gettier Cases and Their Implications.
+To appear in the Australasian Journal of Philosophy.
+Journal.
 PhilPapers.

 (2022) Barton, Neil; Müller, Moritz; and Prunescu, Mihai.
 On Representations of Intended Structures in Foundational Theories.
 Journal of Philosophical Logic, Vol 51, pp. 283–296.
 Journal.
 PhilPapers.